Cavity Multimodes as an Array for High-Frequency Gravitational Waves: Dissecting Gravitational Wave Strain from Multi-Cell Responses

-To determine all $8$ signal parameters, at least $5$ cavity modes must be clearly resolved.
-Their relative signal strengths enable reconstruction of the GW’s overall strain amplitude, propagation direction, and the two polarizations’ ratio and relative phase.
-Combining their time-domain information further enables determination of the frequency drift rate, initial time, and phase, thereby matching the $8$ unknown degrees of freedom of the signal.
-In our mock data analysis with the benchmark GW signal, $7$ modes are sufficiently loud, each with an individual $\mathrm{SNR}_a > 1$.
+To reconstruct the full signal, at least five cavity modes must be clearly resolved.
+The relative signal strengths provide access to five waveform parameters, including the overall strain amplitude, propagation direction, polarization ratio, and polarization phase.
+Time-domain information further determines three additional parameters: the frequency drift rate, the initial time, and the overall phase, yielding a total of eight independent degrees of freedom of the signal.
+In our mock data analysis, seven cavity modes achieve $\mathrm{SNR}_a > 1$, providing sufficient information for a stable reconstruction of all waveform parameters.

+Fig.~\ref{fig:MCMC} and Fig.~\ref{fig:MCMC_fast_appendix} show the corresponding Markov chain Monte Carlo (MCMC) posterior distributions for the slow and fast chirp waveforms, respectively.
+In both cases, as expected, all $8$ parameters are successfully reconstructed.